-We’re partners in your care, that’s the KGH way.
-By partnering with you and your family, we’ll work as a team to make sure you have the best possible experience in the hospital.
+We are partners in your care, that’s the KHSC way.
+By partnering with you and your family, we’ll work as a team to make sure you have the best possible experience.
 We believe that you and your family are important members of our team and we want to make sure your voice is heard.
 That’s why we include you in every decision about your care.

 - Everyone who enters your room will wear an ID badge at chest level, with their name and position, so you always know who you are speaking with.

-- All KGH staff are being trained in a patient- and family-centred communications program that helps us partner with you and your family to ensure you receive the respectful, compassionate care you need.
+- All KHSC staff are being trained in a patient- and family-centred communications program that helps us partner with you and your family to ensure you receive the respectful, compassionate care you need.

-- We will perform hourly rounds during your stay to ensure that you are seen by a staff member at a minimum every hour.
+- We will perform hourly rounds to ensure that you are seen by a staff member at a minimum every hour.
 We will check on your comfort and safety and see that your call bell is within reach.

 We know how important family can be to your health and for that reason, your loved ones can be with you any time you’d like.
-KGH no longer has specific visiting hours, we are open to families 24/7.
+KHSC no longer has specific visiting hours and we are open to families 24/7 during your stay or appointment.
 Whoever your family is, we welcome them and see them as an important part of the healing process.
 If your family or friends can’t be with you, volunteers are available to provide companionship.
-Some patient care units have volunteers who can provide mealtime assistance.
-You may request a volunteer by asking your care team or by calling KGH extension 2359.
+Some inpatient care units have volunteers who can provide mealtime assistance.
+You may request a volunteer by asking your care team or by calling 613-549-6666 extension 2359.
 To learn more about our Family Presence policy, please see our visiting a patient page.

 Please refrain from smoking

-The cancer centre is an entirely smoke free environment, which means smoking is not permitted anywhere on hospital property.
+Both the Hotel Dieu and Kingston General sites, as well as the Cancer Centre of Southeastern Ontario are entirely smoke free, which means smoking is not permitted anywhere on hospital property.
 We have done this to protect everyone from exposure to second hand smoke.